YannMjl/web-server-clojure/README.md

 # web-server-clojure

-This project demostrate how to built a web server with clojure, how to set APIs and basic authentication.
+This is a back-end web server development with Clojure/Leiningen.
+It demonstrates how to read a CSV file and generate a report which is then stored in PostgreSQL database.
+Everything is deployed and run as an Heroku app.
+It also demostrates how to use RESTfull APIs in clojure and basic authentication.

 ## Usage